Kirovs Lipmans

-Kirovs Lipmans (born 5 November 1940) is a Latvian business person and former ice hockey executive.
+Kirovs Lipmans (born 5 November 1940) is a Jewish Latvian business person and former ice hockey executive.
 He served as president of the Latvian Ice Hockey Federation from 1994 to 1995, and from 1998 to 2016; was a member of the Latvian Olympic Committee executive, and sat on International Ice Hockey Federation (IIHF) committees.
 He oversaw the increase of artificial ice hockey rinks in Latvia from three to seventeen, and the Latvia men's national team qualify for the top tier of the World Championships then play in four consecutive Olympic hockey tournaments.
 Lipmans oversaw the construction of Arena Riga for the hosting the 2006 IIHF World Championship, and Latvia was awarded co-hosting duties for the 2021 IIHF World Championship at the end of his presidency.